 What Is Quiet Time?

 Quiet time is exactly what it sounds like.
 It’s about forty- five minutes of structured, solitary play, preferably at about the same time every afternoon.
 It’s a time for children to rest their bodies and, to a lesser extent, their minds.
 It helps pave the way for a peaceful dinner hour and easy bedtime.
 Good activities include looking at books, watching an age-appropriate, calm children’s video (leave fast-paced, action-packed cartoons for another time), coloring, or playing in their room with dolls, trains, trucks, or the like.
-The activity should not need a lot of adult interaction or supervision, so make sure the child is in a safe place.
+The activity should not need a lot of adult interaction or mentorship, so make sure the child is in a safe place.
 Some parents use a timer or alarm clock in their child’s room or in the hallway so their child knows when quiet time is over.

 Quiet Time Recharges Everyone